top of page

 Circuit Strategy - SANKOFA

-In August 2023 The Peterborough Circuit of Churches committed to reviewing its sustainability, driven initially by questions about finance.
-However, this gave rise to questions about how faith informs our finances, our vision, and a series of consultations and gatherings around the theme Sankofa; looking to the future whilst learning the lessons of the past.
+In August 2023, The Peterborough Circuit of Churches committed to reviewing its sustainability, driven initially by questions about finance.
+This gave rise to questions about how faith informs our finances, how we support the mission of the churches, and a series of gatherings around the theme Sankofa; looking to the future while learning the lessons of the past.
+The best way to view this is as a journey from the lowest tab below to the uppermost tab.
+Please note however that some information, especially financial, has been refined.

 This workbook contains a full outline of how our churches can develop their Mission Plan, incorporating and adding to previous insights and responding well as they emerge out of lockdown.
 A simple flowchart is to be found on page 3.